 Q1: During this last pregnancy, did anyone check your and your baby's health?

 (ask the following question only if the previous answer is YES)

-Q2: During your pregnancy with your youngest child, who checked your and your baby’s health?
+Q2: During this last pregnancy, who checked your and your baby's health?

 4) traditional birth assistant